fatman2021/AMOSPro/README.md

 AMOS BASIC is a dialect of the BASIC programming language implemented on the Amiga computer.
-AMOS BASIC was published by Europress Software and originally written by François Lionet with Constantin Sotiropoulos.
+AMOS BASIC was published by Europress Software and originally written by FranÃ§ois Lionet with Constantin Sotiropoulos.

 AMOS is a descendant of STOS BASIC for the Atari ST. AMOS BASIC was first produced in 1990.